Église Saint-Vincent Rue de 4 Septembre Carcassonne, Aude, France LL: N 43.21470, E 2.35046

 Original chime by Bouvier was largely destroyed in the Revolution.
 Replacement by Lévêque-Amans, Toulouse.
 Expansion by Bollée also reported as being in 1967.

-Traditional carillon of 54 bells Pitch of heaviest bell is C in the middle octave Transposition is nil (concert pitch) Keyboard range: C G / C C 23 There are two missing bass semitones The instrument was enlarged in unknown year with 7 bells made by Paccard Prior history: In 1980, the instrument was enlarged to 47 bells by Paccard (35 bells were added in and/or remain from that work.)
-In 1970, the instrument was enlarged to 21 bells by Bollée (1 bells were added in and/or remain from that work.)
-In 1902, the instrument was enlarged by the maker cited in Remarks above (10 bells were added in and/or remain from that work.)
-In 1773, the instrument was begun with 17 bells with bells made by the maker cited in Remarks above (1 bells remain from that work.)
-No auxiliary mechanisms known Tower details not available Year of latest technical information source is 2010
+Traditional carillon of 54 bells Pitch of heaviest bell is C in the middle octave Transposition is nil (concert pitch) Keyboard range: C G / C C 23 There are two missing bass semitones The presence or absence of a practice console is unknown The instrument was enlarged in unknown year with 7 bells made by Paccard Prior history: In 1980, the instrument was enlarged to 47 bells by Paccard (35 bells were added in and/or remain from that work.)
+Pitch of heaviest bell was unknown In 1970, the instrument was enlarged to 21 bells by Bollée (1 bells were added in and/or remain from that work.)
+In 1902, the instrument was enlarged with bells made by the maker cited in Remarks above (10 bells were added in and/or remain from that work.)
+In 1773, the instrument was begun with 17 bells by the maker cited in Remarks above (1 bells remain from that work.)
+No auxiliary mechanisms known Tower details not available Year of latest technical information source is 2010*Links:

 Explanations of page format and keyboard range are available.